-Boulder IRISS program.
-For the NSF-sponsored Severestorm Targeted Observation and Robotic Monitoring (STORM) project, the Mistral was outfitted with a system to fill and deploy the ALD balloons.
+The Mistral sUAS is a fixed-wing, long-endurance, battery-powered sUAS developed in the CU Boulder IRISS program.
+For Project STORM, the Mistral was outfitted with a system to fill and deploy the ALD balloons.

 A 1.5 liter, high-pressure tank with a maximum pressure rating of 31 MPa is used to fill the ALD balloons in-flight.
 The current system has capacity to fill three balloons in-flight.